 Classification: alternate timeline that ceases to exist

-VOY: Future's End The little Federation timeship Aeon under Capt.
+The small Federation timeship Aeon under Capt.
 Braxton appears from a space-time rift.
 Braxton pretends that Voyager will be responsible for an explosion that destroys all of Earth's solar system in his time, the 29th century.
-As a consequence, he has no other choice than to destroy Voyager prior to this disaster.
+As a consequence, he has no other choice than to destroy Voyager prior to this disaster, or so he says.
 However, Voyager fights back against the technologically advanced yet vulnerable timeship, and both vessels are pulled into the space-time rift.
-The timeship probably came from Earth, or at least from a near space region, since Earth itself was destroyed in this timeline.
+The timeship probably came from Earth, or at least from a nearby region of space, since Earth itself was destroyed in this timeline.
 So it is no surprise that the space-time rift leads back to Earth.
-The time of arrival seems to be undefined, when the time travel is not controlled.
+The time of arrival seems to be undefined, considering that the time travel is not controlled when the two ships enter the rift.
 While the timeship crashes down on Earth in 1967, Voyager arrives there in the year 1996.
 By the way, once at home, why does Captain Janeway not take the chance and travel to the 24th century the old-fashioned way, as Kirk & crew did three times?

 In the year 1996, Braxton is nothing but a freaky old man.
 Anyway, he outlines the sequence of events: "A - There is an explosion in the 29th century.
 Debris from Voyager is found.
 I go back to the 24th century to stop you.
 B - Voyager prevents me from destroying you, destabilizing my equipment and throwing me back to the 20th century.
 C - Someone from the 20th century steals my timeship and launches it.
 It goes back to the future, but makes a critical mistake that launches a temporal explosion...and we jump back to A." In other words, Braxton explains a causality loop in a predestined timeline.